rawalraj022/aiprl-llm-intelligence-report/README.md

 ---

-> **⚠️ Educational Notice**: This repository contains sample intelligence reports demonstrating comprehensive AI evaluation frameworks.
-All data and analyses are illustrative examples for educational purposes.
-For actual performance metrics and real-world evaluations, consult official benchmark providers and research institutions.
+> **⚠️ Important Notice**: This repository is created for educational and demonstration purposes.
+The data, evaluations, and analyses presented are illustrative examples showcasing comprehensive AI evaluation methodologies.
+They are not intended to represent real-world performance metrics or make actual performance claims about any AI models or services.

 ## 📁 Repository Structure